The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Introduction

-We remark that this proposed picture of the $L^2$-hyperk\"{a}hler metric is very similar to the one given by Gross-Wilson for the hyperk\"{a}hler metric of K$3$ surfaces (see \cite{GW}).
-In the picture of Gross-Wilson, we have a generic elliptic fibration of a K$3$ surface $f:X\to \CP$ with $24$ singular nodal fibers; the hyperk\"{a}hler metric of $X$ is then approximated by taking a semiflat metric away from the singular fibers, and gluing in the Ooguri-Vafa metric in a neighborhood of each singular fiber. \\
+We remark that this proposed picture of the hyperk\"ahler metric is very similar to the one given by Gross--Wilson for the hyperk\"ahler metric of K$3$ surfaces (see \cite{GW}).
+In the picture of~\cite{GW}, we have a generic elliptic fibration of a K$3$ surface $f\colon X\to \CP$ with $24$ singular nodal fibers; the hyperk\"ahler metric of $X$ is then approximated by taking the semiflat metric away from the singular fibers, and gluing in the Ooguri--Vafa metric in a neighborhood of each singular fiber.

-Motivated by these facts, we tried to first answer the following question: is there a way to interpret the Ooguri-Vafa hyperk\"{a}hler space as a moduli space of harmonic bundles?
-In this paper, we find such an interpretation in terms of (framed) wild harmonic bundles.
-In fact, we will be able to say more: in \cite{GMN1}, the hyperk\"{a}hler structure of the Ooguri-Vafa space is described via ``twistor holomorphic Darboux coordinates" (referred to as the ``electric" and ``magnetic" twistor coordinates).
-In the process of doing our identification, we will find an interpretation of these twistor coordinates in terms of the Stokes data of associated framed flat bundles.
-This last fact was already anticipated in section $9.4.3$ of \cite{GMN2}. \\